godogx/httpsteps/README.md

 And I should have other responses with header "X-Header: abc"
 ```

+You can set expectations for named service by adding service name before `response` or `other responses`:
+* `have response` - default,
+* `have other responses` - default,
+* `have "some-service" response` - service named `some-service`,
+* `have "some-service" other responses` - service named `some-service`.

-### External Services
+### External Server

-External Services mock creates a HTTP server for each of registered services and allows control of expected
+External Server mock creates an HTTP server for each of registered services and allows control of expected
 requests and responses with gherkin steps.

+It is useful describe behavior of HTTP endpoints that are called by the app during test (e.g. 3rd party APIs).

 Please note, due to centralized nature of these mocks they can not be
 used from concurrent scenarios,
 so keep [`Concurrency`](https://pkg.go.dev/github.com/cucumber/godog@v0.12.0/internal/flags#Options) at 0 or 1.